Chovin/Litghtsaber/README.md

 ## issues

-* Quaternion math isn't right yet, so you may need to be facing North to play this :P I'd love some help in [issue #2](https://github.com/Chovin/Litghtsaber/issues/2) or a PR if you have any ideas on how to fix it.
 * audio doesn't work on chrome.
 I'd like to find a way to fix this without digging into PICO-8's output web files.
 Maybe an update of PICO-8 will fix it /shrug